 Here in the U.S., we have two major players when it comes to Mosquitos that can spread virus and disease, the Culex and the Aedes species.

-It’s not just the buzzing and the bite, mosquitos carry some of the world’s most deadly diseases.
+It’s not just the annoying buzzing and the bite while enjoying the day sitting on your patio furniture, mosquitos carry some of the world’s most deadly diseases.

 Over one million deaths occur globally attributed to disease spread by mosquito bites.

 West Nile Virus, and the Zika Virus viruses can cause fever, headache, and joint pain.